 Our experts analyze the pricing trends — one-bedroom, two-bedroom, year-over-year and month-over-month — in Columbia and surrounding areas and provide comparisons to the entire metro area, nearby cities and some of the most desirable and expensive cities in the United States.
 Take a look at the last 12 months of Columbia average rent prices in the chart below.

-Columbia rent prices decreased over the last month.
-From April to May, the city experienced a -1.7% decrease for the price of a one-bedroom apartment.
-The rent price for a Columbia one-bedroom apartments currently stands at $577.0.
+Columbia rent prices increased over the last month.
+From June to July, the city experienced a 1.45% increase for the price of a one-bedroom apartment.
+The rent price for a Columbia one-bedroom apartments currently stands at $561.0.

 More key findings include: